juwangvsu/keras-yolo3-1/readme.txt

 	in keras-yolo-another, we can see the progress of image processed, why not shown here?

+checkpoint callback:
+	multiple customized checkpoint callbacks ok, called in sequence.
+	[[checkpoint2, checkpoint2, ] will write to a new .h5, and
+		then move the symbolic link to point to the current one.
+	CustomModelCheckpoint2: move the link log_voc/voc2012_newtrain.h5 to the newone.
+	CustomModelCheckpoint: save new weight to voc2012_newtrain.h5, notice that voc2012_newtrain.h5 is a link to log_voc/voc2012_newtrain.h5
+	ModelCheckpoiint: save a new .h5 every some epoch

 ---------1/14-15/2020 -test training with voc2012 as README. -------------------
 http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar
 /media/student/voc2012